MarcoTarasco/ZFBONE/README.md

 ###### CAUDAL FIN ASSAY ![](icons/Caudal_fin_assay_logo.jpg)
 **Quick introduction**

+The caudal fin assay tool allows the user to quantify the effects on bone and tissue regeneration of regenerated caudal fins.
+It will then return raw measuraments and also compute normalization for inter-specimen variability.

+This macro is based on the publication: Cardeira, J., Gavaia, P.J., Fernández, I., Cengiz, I.F., Moreira-Silva, J., Oliveira, J.M., Reis, R.L., Cancela, M.L., Laizé, V., 2016.
+Quantitative assessment of the regenerative and mineralogenic performances of the zebrafish caudal fin.
+Sci.
+Rep. 6, 39191.

 **Imput data**

+The macro will ask the user to first open a RGB brightfield image and a RGB fluorescent image (i.e. the correspondent fluorescent image).
+In case other type of images are opened, the macro will recognize it and stop the process.

 **Output data**

+The macro will automatically create a folder ("analized") in the same image directory which will contain the result table and a screenshot of the image analized showing the selected region of interest.
+This allows the user to confirm that all the area selected are in fact the one wanted.

 **How to use it**

 ***
 ###### RAY BONE DENSITY ![](icons/ray_bone_density.jpg)
 **Quick introduction**

 **Imput data**